babymonie/Luar/README.md

 ### 6. Virtual Keyboard and Mouse Key (DirectX Compatible):
 Integrate virtual keyboard and mouse key functionalities directly into your Lua applications, providing compatibility with DirectX for enhanced gaming experiences and beyond.
+### 7. Requests:
+Easily make HTTP requests to fetch data from the internet using Luar's built-in Requests module.
+Retrieve web pages, consume APIs, and more with simple and intuitive API calls.

 ## Built on C#, Compatible Everywhere: